Differentially Private Over-the-Air Federated Learning Over MIMO Fading Channels: Numerical Results

-We set $T=500,N=20,\text{SNR}=15$ dB, and $\epsilon_m^{\text{(WD)}}=\e,\forall m$.
+In the first experiment, $30,000$ training samples from the Fashion-MNIST dataset are uniformly distributed over $M=10$ WDs.
+The studied CNN architecture is given in \cite[Section V-A]{liu2020reconfigurable} with $d=21,921$ parameters.
+The loss function is the cross-entropy loss between the model outputs and the true labels.
+Local training is conducted with mini-batch SGD with a learning rate of $\lambda=0.01$ and a batch size of $128$.
+We evaluate the training performance by the training loss as well as the test accuracy, which is the ratio of correctly classified test images to the total number of $10^4$ test images (in the range of $[0,1]$).
+We set $T=300,N=20,\text{SNR}=15$ dB, and $\epsilon_m^{\text{(WD)}}=\e,\forall m$.
 Figs. \ref{fig7} and \ref{fig8} plot the training loss and test accuracy, respectively, under different privacy levels $\e$.
 Similar to Fig. \ref{fig3}, for an undemanding privacy requirement, \eg $\e\geq 15$, the training accuracy approaches that of the baseline without DP.
 Decreasing $\e$ leads to a more stringent privacy requirement and a lower test accuracy.
 For a very restricted DP demand, i.e., $\e\leq 2.5$, the artificial noise overwhelms the local gradients, making the training iteration diverge.

+{ Moreover, we simulate the training loss and the test accuracy of training a CNN on the CIFAR-10 dataset in Figs. \ref{fig9} and \ref{fig10}.
+Here, we uniformly partition $50,000$ training samples over $M=10$ WDs.
+We adopt the CNN model described in \cite{FEDSGD} with $d=62,071$ model parameters.
+For local training, we use mini-batch SGD to minimize the cross-entropy loss with a learning rate of $\lambda=0.005$ and a batch size of $64$.
+The other system parameters are the same as those in Fig. \ref{fig7}.
+The results show a consistent privacy-learning trade-off with the experiments on the Fashion-MNIST dataset.
+Decreasing $\epsilon$ indicates a tighter privacy constraint, resulting in reduced test accuracy.
+Specifically, with loose privacy constraints (i.e., $\epsilon\geq 15$), the training accuracy aligns closely with the baseline without considering DP.
+In contrast, when privacy demands become stricter (for instance, at $\epsilon=2.5$), the training process tends to diverge. }